Sign-Compute-Resolve for Tree Splitting Random Access: Analysis

 Figure~\ref{fig:avgperf_inK} shows that as a function of $K$, $\barRresolve$ quickly approaches the maximum value of 1.
 This performance parameter is a baseline measure of the efficiency of the random access protocols from the system perspective.
 Our results clearly demonstrate the potential of the proposed strategy.
 Figure~\ref{fig:avgperf_inK} also shows that $K$ should increase as the expected number of the active users $pM$ increases, \PP{in order to achieve high throughput}.
 Conversely, if $K$ is fixed, the expected throughput drops with $p$ to its lower bound, as shown in Figure~\ref{fig:avg_vs_worst}.

-\JGb{In Figure~\ref{fig:Rtotal_inD} we have illustrated our lower bound on $\barRnet$ from Corollary~\ref{cor:Rnet} as a function of $D$, the size the a message transmitted by a user.
-In addition, Figure~\ref{fig:Rtotal_inD} depicts in a dashed line the upper bound from Theorem~\ref{th:upper}, demonstrating what is the price to pay in information bits per channel use due to: (i) the redundancy related to the use of physical-layer network \JGb{coding,} (ii) the overhead related to the use of signatures, and (iii) the loss caused by the occurrence of collision and empty slots, compared to the ideal scenario of \JGb{be}forehand knowing the set of active users and using the optimal multi-user code.
+\JGb{In Figure~\ref{fig:Rtotal_inD} we have illustrated our lower bound on $\barRnet$ from Corollary~\ref{cor:Rnet} as a function of $D$, the size \JGc{of} a message transmitted by a user. \JGc{Note that the lowest value for $D$ in the figure is $D=500$, for which at $K=1$ and $P=100$, $N\approx 156$ and we satisfy the required constraint $M\leq q-1 = N\log_2 N -1$ for $M=1031$.
+The non-smooth behavior of $\barRnet$ is a result of the ceiling operation in the length of the signatures.} In addition to $\barRnet$, Figure~\ref{fig:Rtotal_inD} depicts in a dashed line the upper bound from Theorem~\ref{th:upper}, demonstrating what is the price to pay in information bits per channel use due to: (i) \JGc{using physical-layer network coding to decode a linear combination of messages in each slot,} (ii) the overhead related to the use of signatures, and (iii) the loss caused by the occurrence of collision and empty slots, compared to the ideal scenario of \JGb{be}forehand knowing the set of active users and using the optimal multi-user code.
 Figure~\ref{fig:Rtotal_inD} also depicts in a dotted line the value $1/2\log_2^+(P)$.
 From Theorem~\ref{th:barRnetLimitD} it follows that $1/2\log_2^+(P)$ is the limiting value for $\barRnet$ of our scheme for $D\to\infty$ and $M\to\infty.$ It is clear that no scheme in which one linear combination of messages is decoded at the receiver per slot will be able to achieve a net rate larger than $1/2\log_2^+(P)$.
-Therefore, Figure~\ref{fig:Rtotal_inD} illustrates that the performance degradation due to (ii) and (iii) diminishes as $D$ increases, such that for already modest values of $D$ in practice, the degradation is mainly due to the physical-layer network coding. }
+Therefore, Figure~\ref{fig:Rtotal_inD} illustrates that the performance degradation due to (ii) and (iii) diminishes as $D$ increases, such that for already modest values of $D$ in practice, the degradation is mainly due to the \JGc{way in which physical-layer network coding is applied in our approach.} }